formularin/comp_finder/README.md

-# comp_finder
+# Comp Finder
-comp_finder is a python program that logs information about all the WCA cubing competitions in a given set of states.
+Comp Finder is a python program that logs information about all the WCA cubing competitions in a given set of states.
 It checks the WCA website and updates the log every 30 minutes.

-comp_finder has only been tested on mac OS X, but should work on any Unix-based operating system.
+Comp Finder has only been tested on mac OS X, but should work on any Unix-based operating system.
 Windows support is coming soon...

 ## Installation
-Use [git](https://git-scm.com/) to install comp_finder:
+Use [git](https://git-scm.com/) to install Comp Finder:
 ```bash
 git clone https://github.com/lol-cubes/comp_finder
 ```
-Use the command below to add comp_finder.sh to your ```PATH``` and create an alias for comp_finder:
+Use the command below to add comp_finder.sh to your ```PATH``` and create an alias for Comp Finder:
 ```bash
 ./initialize.sh
 ```
-This just allows you to run comp_finder from any directory and not have to use the ".sh" extesnion.
+This just allows you to run Comp Finder from any directory and not have to use the ".sh" extesnion.

 ## Usage
 ```bash